jiverson002/userspace/docs/source/terminal/basics.rst

 .. highlight:: none

 .. note::
-  The following article is a adaptation of `An Introduction to the Linux Terminal <https://www.digitalocean.com/community/tutorials/an-introduction-to-the-linux-terminal>`_ by `Chris Zabriskie <https://www.digitalocean.com/community/users/manicas>`_, available under a `Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License <https://creativecommons.org/licenses/by-nc-sa/4.0/>`_.
+  The following article is an adaptation of `An Introduction to the Linux Terminal <https://www.digitalocean.com/community/tutorials/an-introduction-to-the-linux-terminal>`_ by `Chris Zabriskie <https://www.digitalocean.com/community/users/manicas>`_, available under a `Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License <https://creativecommons.org/licenses/by-nc-sa/4.0/>`_.

 Basics
 ======

-This tutorial, which is the first in a series that teaches Linux basics to get new users on their feet, covers getting started with the terminal, the Linux command line, and executing commands.
-If you are new to Linux, you will want to familiarize yourself with the terminal, as it is the standard way to interact with a Linux server.
+This tutorial is intended to teach Linux basics to get new users on their feet.
+It covers getting started with the terminal, the Linux command line, and executing commands.
+If you are new to Linux, you will want to familiarize yourself with the terminal, as it is the standard way to interact with a Linux machine.
 Using the command line may seem like a daunting task but it is actually very easy if you start with the basics, and build your skills from there.

 Let's get started by going over what a terminal emulator is.